In beverage and dairy industries, hydrogen peroxide is commonly used as in aseptic packaging process.

 There are several safe hydrogen peroxide disposal procedures you can choose.
 Again, this will depend on your answer to the above questions.

 Let me explain the procedure one by one.

 - dilution method: just add water to dilute the hydrogen peroxide until reaching the allowable concentration limit.
 This method is suitable when you have a small amount of used hydrogen peroxide and you have small size wastewater pond.

 - decomposition method: naturally, hydrogen peroxide decomposes into water and oxygen gas at the rate of 1% per year under normal condition.
 We can increase the rate by altering the condition; uses catalyst or alkaline.
 Take care if you will use this method since the decomposition reaction produces heat too.
 I suggest you consult with your supplier if you will choose this method.

 - reuse method: this is the best way how to dispose of 35% hydrogen peroxide.
 No waste generation will be.
-If you can use the used hydrogen peroxide for wastewater treatment (suppose to decrease H2S), choose this method.
+If you can use the used hydrogen peroxide for wastewater treatment (suppose to decrease H2S or nitrite), choose this method.

 - handover to your supplier: perhaps your supplier can help you handling your used hydrogen peroxide.
 The manufacturer is very experienced in dealing with used hydrogen peroxide.
 If this method is available in your country, why not.

 - use third-party service: this method is the simplest one, but costly.
 But, make sure you use third-party service that has a legal license from a local authority.

 Packaging used for hydrogen peroxide is categorized as a hazardous waste too.
 So, you have to treat it in the same way as you deal with used hydrogen peroxide.